jchavarri/javierchavarri.com/src/pages/js_of_ocaml-bundle-size-study.md

 The main theory that I wanted to prove is that Js\_of\_ocaml produces reasonably sized JavaScript files.
 I also was interested about tracking the evolution in size of these output files over time, as the application keeps being developed and grows.
 If the output file is small for small apps, but grows too quickly over time, it would mean Js\_of\_ocaml would not be suitable for web applications that have limited bundle size budgets, or products that should grow sustainably in the long term.

 In order to answer the above question, I thought it would be nice to use one of the most efficient compilers to JavaScript that exist out there: [ReScript](https://rescript-lang.org/).
 Which happens to be very close to OCaml as well.
-In a [previous article](https://www.javierchavarri.com/js_of_ocaml-and-bucklescript/) I compared both solutions and the trade-offs between them.
+In a [previous article](https://www.javierchavarri.com/js_of_ocaml-and-bucklescript/) I compared both compilers and the trade-offs between them.

 ## The experiment

 To run the experiment, I looked for an existing ReScript application that had some functionality that is common to most web applications:
 - data fetching and pushing from/to servers
-- routing
+- client-side routing
-- parsing
+- parsing of JSON
-- some work with collections and data processing
+- collections and other data processing

 I found a good candidate in [jihchi/rescript-react-realworld-example-app](https://github.com/jihchi/rescript-react-realworld-example-app).
 This application uses ReScript and [rescript-react](https://rescript-lang.org/docs/react/latest/introduction) —the ReScript bindings to [React.js](https://reactjs.org/)— to build another example of the ["mother of all demo apps"](https://github.com/gothinkster/realworld).
 This demo app is a social blogging site (i.e. a Medium.com clone) that uses a custom API for all requests, including authentication.